 Can You Find Meaning in Death and Grief?

-Finding meaning in death and grief doesn’t require you to find meaning in the way they died.
-It makes you look at the person who died and who you are and want to become because of them.
+Finding meaning in death and grief doesn’t require you to find meaning in the way someone died.
+It invites you to look at the person who passed and reflect on who you are and who you want to become because of them.

 Dear Spirited Earthling,

 There are times in life when you are sitting in the sunshine, and there are times when you are lying in the shadows.
-I guess this post is for the moments of transition between the two, but with a little more sunshine than shadows.
+I guess this post is for the moments of transition between the two, when a little more sunshine begins to peek through the shadows.
+Loss is a universal part of the human experience, yet people react to it with different levels of grief and mourning.
+While it's something everyone goes through, the way it's expressed differs from person to person.
 Asking if you can find meaning in death and grief is a deeply personal and philosophical question, and there is no one-size-fits-all answer.
-Different cultures, belief systems, and individuals will approach this question differently.

 The Five Stages of Grief – The Kübler-Ross Model